Ulisetorr/pediatric_astrocytoma/README.md

 >### /meta/

-Metadata of the tumor and cotigous tissue samples.
+Metadata of the tumor and contiguous tissue samples.

 * Sample name
 * Histopatologic_group